Family Dentistry in West Orange, New Jersey

 It is a common misconception that children do not need to visit the dentist until all their “baby” teeth have fallen out and their adult teeth have come in.
 Regular dental check-ups and cleanings are as essential for children as they are for adults.

 Practicing proper oral hygiene habits at home helps kids build a solid foundation for good oral health, now and in the long term.
 Nonetheless, it is only a single part of the equation.
 Children have specific therapeutic and preventative dental needs that only an experienced dentist such as the ones at Northfield Dental Group can address.
 Our patient West Orange pediatric dentists, Drs.
-Stein, Widmayer and Shapiro, understand kids’ oral health needs and can provide the vital pediatric dental care that all children require.
+Stein, Widmayer, Shapiro, Mendina and Stein, understand kids’ oral health needs and can provide the vital pediatric dental care that all children require.

 Why Children Should Visit the Dentist